PyottDesign/Statial-b/README.md

 All 3D printed parts need to be made in a “Tough” or “ABS like” resin material.
 Resin print color is up to you. ***This project requires resin printed parts.
 It will not work if parts are 3D printed with the FDM process.***

-Current cost estimate is around $200 for the project (in 2024 US dollar bucks, not including tools).
+Current cost estimate is around $200 for the build materials (that's in 2024 US dollar bucks, not including tools).
 This is just a rough guess so you have an idea of what you’re getting into.

 ![Statial.b Image 01](img/orthos.png)
 <br/><br/>